 History of the Florida Disabled Outdoors Association

 It is rare that someone can take a “tragedy” as an opportunity to change their life and help others.
 That is exactly what David Jones did.
 His injury became a personal commitment to help others.
-In 1988, David Jones was shot in a hunting accident resulting in a serious head injury that left him with permanent paralyses of left leg, limiting mobility and no use of left hand.
+In 1988, David Jones was shot in a hunting accident resulting in a serious head injury that left him with permanent paralyses of his left leg, limited mobility and no use of left hand.
 David utilized a wheelchair for one year, then gradually increased mobility to the point where he could walk with a walker and now walks with a slight limp without any device.
 He remains paralyzed in one arm.
 In the process of his rehabilitation, he became aware of the importance of recreation for rehabilitation – not only to improve mobility, but to improve mental well-being.
 David saw this event in his life as a challenge and an opportunity to assist others.
 This life changing event developed into his personal crusade.

 David went back to school and received his bachelor’s degree and with his degree in Marketing learned that an effective organization fills a need that is not being met.
 David Jones overcame the challenge of his disability utilizing sports for himself and others by forming the Florida Disabled Outdoors Association in 1990.
 The Florida Disabled Outdoors Association has grown since that point to have multiple programs including, the Recreation Activity Program for Adults with Disabilities, ALLOUT Adventure Program, Miracle Sports, Community-Based Therapeutic Recreation for People with a Brain or Spinal Cord Injury and SportsAbility.